 It should be noted that if Wolfgang was using a bluetooth GPS device with Replicant, I assume he would be connecting it with nonfree Bluetooth firmware, which is not supported or recommended by the Replicant project. https://blog.fossencdi.org/nonfree-firmware-android.html

-RE: GPS on i9300 - Added by Daniel Kulesz about 1 year ago
+RE: GPS on i9300 - Added by Daniel Kulesz almost 2 years ago

 Just like with the wifi adapters, I have read that there are also freedom-friendly bluetooth dongles out there.
 I recently bought one that has the CSR8510 chipset.
 It should be basically the same as this one sold by Technoethical: